wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### SuccessAPIUsageByApplication

-Represent successful(2xx response code) usages of an API by an application.
+Represents successful(2xx response code) usages of an API by an application.

 <table>
 <thead>